Session and Cookie

 Optional

-This field enables you to determine how session idle timeouts are handled.
+This service extension point enables you to customize how session idle timeouts are handled.
 If this Service Extension is defined, the Idle Timeout value is ignored.
-Note: You must have an existing Evaluate Session Idle Timeout Service Extension configured.

 Cache Size